Asymptotic Analysis for Optimal Dividends in a Dual Risk Model: Model Setup

-In the pioneering work by Avanzi et al. \cite{Avanzi}, they studied the optimal dividends problem in the dual risk model.
-Let $\delta>0$ be the rate used in the discount factor and $D_{t}$ be the rate of the dividend payment at time $t$ by the company to the shareholders.
+In the pioneering work by \citet{Avanzi}, they studied the optimal dividend problem in the dual risk model \eqref{dual:risk:model}.
+Let $\delta>0$ be the discount rate used in the discount factor and $D_{t}$ be the rate of the dividend payment at time $t$ by the company to the shareholders.